Syleron/pulseha/README.md

 The following are configurable options:

-* SmtpHost - The network address for your SMTP host.
+* SmtpHost (Default: 127.0.0.1) - The network address for your SMTP host.
-* SmtpPort - The network port for your SMTP host.
+* SmtpPort (Default: 587) - The network port for your SMTP host.
-* Username - Email credentials for sending via SMTP host.
+* Username (Default: ) - Email credentials for sending via SMTP host.
-* Password - Email credentials for sending via SMTP host.
+* Password (Default: ) - Email credentials for sending via SMTP host.
-* Email - The from address that will be used when sending an email via the SMTP host.
+* Email (Default: ) - The from address that will be used when sending an email via the SMTP host.

 ### PulseHA-Ping-Groups